nemo0622/pokeemerald-expansion/README.md

         - EeVeeEe1999: created many small sprites, especially for Gen 3, 5, 6, and 7 Pokémon
         - A few Gen 6 icon sprites by  dragonball253 (some Kalos starter icons)
     - Battle Backgrounds based on work by PurrfectDoodle, RavePossum, and Ruki; some slight edits by me
+    - HGSS-style map icon kit by NikNaks93 on DeviantArt